mfkd/ipsw-updates-cli/README.md

 ## Features

 - Fetches the ipsw.me timeline RSS feed with no external dependencies (stdlib only).
-- Width-aware table output with optional link column.
+- Width-aware, colorized table output with optional link column (colors auto-disable when piped).
 - Filter entries by substring via `--contains`.
 - Remember the last-seen GUID (`--remember`) and only show newer items on future runs (`--only-new`).
 - Configurable feed URL, timeout, state file location, and max results.